nittinkuku/DSALGO/src/main/java/org/swanix/tutorials/Docker&Kubernetes.md

 Docker is a tool which is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments.
 Just as Java gave us WORA (Write Once Run Anywhere), similarly Docker gives us PODA (Package Once Deploy Anywhere).

 ###Docker Commands

 #####docker run
     docker run hello-world
 1. This command asks docker to create and run a container based on the hello-world image.
-2. If the image is not present on the disk/system, docker download it from a default registry, the docker hub
+2. If the image is not present on the disk/system, docker will download it from a default registry, the docker hub
-3. docker created a container based on the hello-world image
+3. Docker creates a container based on the hello-world image
 4. It runs the image.
 #####docker --help
      docker run --help
 This will list all the command that can are available to be used
 #####docker ps
 lists the containers that are still running.
 Add the -a switch in order to see containers that have stopped
 #####docker logs
 retrieves the logs of a container, even when it has stopped